fuzziqersoftware/newserv/README.md

 ### Non-server usage

 newserv has many CLI options, which can be used to access functionality other than the game/proxy server.
-Run `newserv --help` to see these options and how to use them.
+Run `newserv help` to see these options and how to use them.
 The non-server things newserv can do are:

 * Compress or decompress data in the PRS and BC0 formats
 * Compute the decompressed size of compressed PRS data without decompressing it